InTaVia/source-dataset-conversion/intavia_biographynet/README.md

 ## Conversion steps

-1. Download, install SWI-Prolog and Cliopatria (see https://cliopatria.swi-prolog.org/home)
+-  Download, install SWI-Prolog and Cliopatria (see https://cliopatria.swi-prolog.org/home)
-2. In the repository folder, start a new ClioPatria instance, this results in a run.pl file
+-  In the repository folder, start a new ClioPatria instance, this results in a run.pl file
-3. ./run.pl: starts ClioPatria server (on localhost:3020 by default).
+-  ./run.pl: starts ClioPatria server (on localhost:3020 by default).
 Also opens a prolog shell where the following commands are to be run:
+- ?- cpack_install(xmlrdf).
-4.  ?- [run_bioned].
+- ?- [run_bioned].
-5.  ?- [rewrite_bioned].
+- ?- [rewrite_bioned].
-6.  ?- rdf_load('mapschema.ttl').
+- ?- rdf_load('mapschema.ttl').
-7.  ?- load_xml_test_dir.
+- ?- load_xml_test_dir.
-8.  ?- rewrite.
+- ?- rewrite.
-9.  ?- rdf_load('./data/rdf/bgn_schema.ttl').
+- ?- rdf_load('./data/rdf/bgn_schema.ttl').

 You can view the results in the cliopatria web UI (Places->Graphs->bioned).